-Faculty, teaching fellows, and staff across the University are working together to ensure students’ learning experiences maintain the academic rigor associated with residential learning experiences.
-Your first online class session, section, or office hours might feel daunting for both you and your students.
-Teaching Fellows should focus on the following recommendations and considerations as Yale transitions to an online learning format:
+Faculty and staff across the University are working together to ensure students’ learning experiences meet the academic rigor associated with residential learning experiences.
+Teaching Fellows should focus on the following recommendations and considerations for the fall 2020 semester:

 What counts as participation in lectures and sections?

 What format should students use for assignments?

 How should students submit assignments?

 How can students contact you with questions or concerns?